 - 6. The objectives of this Policy are to: - a) Ensure unhosted Holiday Houses maintain the amenity and character of the areas where they are proposed - b) Ensure operators of unhosted Holiday Houses can effectively manage the impact of short-term accommodation - c) Ensure unhosted Holiday Houses are effectively serviced in areas where reticulated sewer connection is not available - d) Streamline the assessment process for unhosted Holiday Houses - 7.
-The Policy states the following matters should be given due regard when considering applications for Holiday Homes: - a) Existing Amenity - b) Operational Management Plans - c) Additional Information

-- 8. The matters to be given due regard reflect concerns raised during the consultation process for existing applications for Holiday Houses. - 9.
+The matters to be given due regard reflect concerns raised during the consultation process for existing applications for Holiday Houses. - 8.
 The Policy has been drafted to provide consistency with the approach taken by many local governments to provide a policy framework for assessing un-hosted holiday houses in the Perth Metropolitan Region.
-It is also noted that the State Government has recently announced its intention to regulate short term accommodation such as Airbnb across the State. - 10.
+It is also noted that the State Government has recently announced its intention to regulate short term accommodation such as Airbnb across the State. - 9.
 The Policy will ensure Holiday Houses are determined in a manner that maintains the amenity and character of the area while providing an opportunity for landowners to use residential properties for short-term accommodation.

-- 11. Planning and Development (Local Planning Schemes) Regulations 2015 - a) Schedule 2, Part 2, Clause 3(1) The local government may prepare a Local Planning Policy - b) Schedule 2, Part 2, Clause 4(1)(a)(i)(ii)(iii)(iv)-Procedure for advertising a local planning policy - c) Schedule 2, Part 2, Clause 4(2) 21 day advertising requirement
+- 10. Planning and Development (Local Planning Schemes) Regulations 2015 - i.
+Schedule 2, Part 2, Clause 3(1) The local government may prepare a Local Planning Policy - ii.
+Schedule 2, Part 2, Clause 4(1)(a)(i)(ii)(iii)(iv)-Procedure for advertising a local planning policy - iii.
+Schedule 2, Part 2, Clause 4(2) 21 day advertising requirement

-12. Nil
+11. Nil

-13. Should Council resolve to adopt the Policy for the purposes of public advertising, the Policy will be advertised for public comment in accordance with Local Planning Policy 11 - Public Notification of Planning Proposals for a period of 21 days, which is consistent with the period specified in Schedule 2, Part 2 Clause 4 (2) of the Regulations.
+12. Should Council resolve to adopt the Policy for the purposes of public advertising, the Policy will be advertised for public comment in accordance with Local Planning Policy 11 - Public Notification of Planning Proposals for a period of 21 days, which is consistent with the period specified in Schedule 2, Part 2 Clause 4 (2) of the Regulations.

-14. All costs incurred during the advertising of the Policy will be met through the Approval Services budget.
+13. All costs incurred during the advertising of the Policy will be met through the Approval Services budget.

-15. If the Policy is adopted, the City and Council will be provided with guidance in the assessment and determination of Holiday House proposals to ensure the amenity and character of the areas are maintained.
+14. If the Policy is adopted, the City and Council will be provided with guidance in the assessment and determination of Holiday House proposals to ensure the amenity and character of the areas are maintained.

-16. The use of residential properties for Holiday Houses, provides landowners with an opportunity to diversify their income base and more broadly supports the tourism industry.
+15. The use of residential properties for Holiday Houses, provides landowners with an opportunity to diversify their income base and more broadly supports the tourism industry.

-18. Risk: Holiday Houses may impact on the residential amenity of the area
+17. Risk: Holiday Houses may impact on the residential amenity of the area

 Consequence Likelihood Rating

 Moderate Possible Medium

-Action/Strategy
+A ation (Chuatam)